KhioneusNevula/MagicUniversity/README.md

 Feelings simply are measurable as scalar values from 0 to 100.

 Some Feelings and their general descriptions.
+* Hunger: Correlated with Satiation.
+Tends to motivate thoughts to eat.
+* Thirst: Correlated with Hydration.
+Tends to motivate thoughts to drink.
+* Exhaustion: Correlated with Energy.
+Tends to motivate thoughts to sleep.
+* Discomfort: Correlated with Comfort.
+Usually creates thoughts that increase emotions like Distraction, and motivates thoughts to increase Comfort
+* Illness: Correlated with Health.
+Usually creates thoughts that increase emotions like Distraction and Stress, and motivates thoughts to increase Health
+* Pain: Produced by certain environmental health damages.
+Usually creates Thoughts that decrease emotions like Happiness, increase emotions like Fear, Distraction, Discomfort, and motivates thoughts to decrease pain.
+* Pleasure: Produced by certain environmental stimuli.
+Usually creates Thoughts that increase emotions like Happiness, and motivates thoughts to derive more pleasure.
+* Happiness: Produced by various Thoughts.
+Generally decreases Unwillingness and Stress and things associated with this feeling tend to be prioritized.
+* Sadness: Produced by various Thoughts.
+Generally increases Unwillingness and things associated with this feeling get deprioritized.
+Also motivates Thoughts to end the sadness.
+* Fear: Produced by various Thoughts.
+Generally motivates Thoughts of fleeing and avoidance.
+* Guilt: Produced by various Thoughts
+* Anger: Produced by various Thoughts
+* Frustration: Produced by various Thoughts
+* Confusion: Produced by various Thoughts
+* Stress: Produced by various Thoughts
+* Distraction: Produced by various Thoughts
+* Unwillingness: Produced by various Thoughts
+* Shyness: Produced by various Thoughts
+* Romance: Produced by various Thoughts
+* Embarrassment: Produced by various Thoughts
+* Awkwardness: Produced by various Thoughts
+* Disgust: Produced by various Thoughts
+* Shame: Produced by various Thoughts
+*
 *

 ### Thoughts